Documentation

 Middleware Configuration

-The middleware handles locale detection and routing in middleware.ts:
+The locale proxy handles detection and routing in src/proxy.ts:

 import createMiddleware from "next-intl/middleware";